Humanizr/Humanizer/readme.md

 // N
 ```

-In order to retrieve a full version of the heading you can use the following call:
+In order to retrieve a full version of the heading, use the following call:

 ```C#
 180.ToHeading(HeadingStyle.Full);